Published on August 30, 2022

 Did you know that the NCAA reviews a student-athlete’s NCAA Grade Point Average (GPA) to determine whether or not they qualify to play college athletics at an NCAA school?

-Every year, student-athletes are declared academically ineligible because they took the wrong courses (not approved by the NCAA) or they didn’t meet the NCAA core GPA or test score requirements before finding out it was too late.
+Every year, student-athletes are declared academically ineligible because they took the wrong courses (not approved by the NCAA) or they didn’t meet the NCAA core GPA before finding out it was too late.

 Honest Game has broken down the differences between a student-athlete’s high school GPA and the NCAA Core Course GPA requirements to help simplify the process.